 - If you are going to eat them right away, heat a pan over medium heat.
 Coat with non-stick spray and add frozen patties.
 Cook until browned and warmed through (about 6-8 minutes per side).

 - Serve on a burger bun, in a wrap or over a salad with your favorite toppings.

-- If you plan to store the patties for later: remove baking sheet from the freezer after an hour and cut parchment paper into squares.
+- If you plan to store the patties for later: remove the baking sheet from the freezer after an hour and cut parchment paper into squares.
 Stack patties on top of each other (with a piece of parchment paper between each) and place in freezer proof container.
-When ready to serve, follow cooking instructions above — no need to thaw patties.
+When ready to serve, follow the cooking instructions above — no need to thaw patties.